jefsev/GAM/README.md

 - [x] Add option to remove selected locations
 - [x] Search Google maps api on typing and copy paste
 - [x] Serve lat / lon coordinates in WP Rest API ( to use in React )
+- [x] If company name add using PlacesService
+- [ ] If company wesbite link add using PlacesService
 - [ ] If i have time, create front end google maps that loads all picked locations (now you need to use REST api or Options API)